realkibou/Terra-One-Stop-Bot/readme.md

 - If you withdraw pool rewards, sell them, claim UST etc. and it is still not enough UST to exceed the `config.Anchor_min_deposit_amount` that UST will just remain in your wallet.
 They will NOT be "remembere" for the next run of the script.

 ## Very important remarks!
 - This script is quite heavy, so do not run it too short intervals.
-Once per minutes maybe?
+It currently runs at around 30 sec to 1 min.
+Depending on your internet connection.
 - Use this bot on your own risk.
 I have done my best to check it, but program bugs & human bugs happen.
 - This bot can be used with the Testnet.
 I strongly recommend to play on the Testnet first, before letting it manage your funds.
 - Since the LTV/min ratios on Mirror and Anchor are defined excatly opposite it each other, it may get confusing to set the `lower_distance`, `target_distance`, `upper_distance`.
 I wrote some explanations, but make sure you take time to understand it